-Alleys will only be cleared after all other priority routes are cleared of snow such clearing shall be at the discretion of the Infrastructure Manager.
+Alleys will only be cleared after all other priority routes are cleared of snow such clearing shall be at the discretion of the General Manager - Operations and Engineering.

 Concerns will be recorded on a list at the Town Administrative Office.
 Public Works will respond to concerns in accordance with this policy.
 Due to the limited number of Town staff, snow plowing will not be done on a 24-hour basis